Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: a cat goes to the top of a 50 story building and jumpsout but doesnt die or get hurt and doesnt land on any thing,what happened
 (Answer: the cat jumped off the first floor)

+💬 Daily Quote #1:
+"How you think is as important as as what you think." — Unknown